-The Occupational Therapy Assistant Program owns many pieces of equipment, books, assessment instruments, tools, etc. Students have the privilege to check out equipment owned by the Occupational Therapy Program with the consent of faculty or staff.
+The Occupational Therapy Assistant Program owns many pieces of equipment, books, assessment instruments, tools, etc. Students have the privilege to check out equipment owned by the Occupational Therapy Assistant Program with the consent of faculty or staff.
 In the presence of Occupational Therapy Assistant Program support staff or faculty, students may sign-out as well as sign-in items in the Equipment Sign-out Notebook in the Occupational Therapy Assistant program administrative support area).
 During the time the item is signed out to the student, that student is responsible for replacing any item that is not returned.
-Faculty and or support staff members will revoke a student's sign-out privilege for any misuse of the system.
-Unofficial use of the equipment is not permitted.
+Faculty and or staff members will revoke a student's sign-out privilege for any misuse of the system.
+Health and Safety during Educational Experiences